 So how to keep your PC safe?

 - First of all, create a difficult password and change it regularly.
-Use long enough (12 characters at least) password that includes numbers, symbols, capital letters, and lower-case letters.
+Use a long enough (12 characters at least) password that includes numbers, symbols, capital letters, and lower-case letters.

 - Ask someone to hack your site or device so you can identify weaknesses.